quaddama9e/dji-technical-stuff/davinci-manual-flash-firmware-in-gl300-rc.md

 just assume it's bootloader damage.
 While fixing it, you will have another opportunity to test the serial setup.

-To fix bootloader damage - go to "_Re-flashing bootloader_" chapter below.
+To fix bootloader damage - go to "[Re-flashing bootloader](#re-flashing-bootloader)" chapter after you finish this one.

 ### 3. The terminal outputs something, but not readable text - just garbage.

 This is a clear indication of your serial connection being incorrectly configured.
 Make sure you use recommended terminal apps.
 Make sure you've entered transmission params correctly.

 The DM36x is sending out text, and something from your setup changes it into garbage.
 Fix your setup.